 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where moraesite typically forms.
+Look in granite pegmatites country, the host setting where moraesite typically forms.
 If you start seeing beryl, albite, muscovite in float, you are in the right ground.
 Field specimens usually show a acicular crystals, radial aggregates, fibrous crusts habit, so train your eye for that shape before scanning the outcrop.